Tap the text to show or hide reading controls.

 Well, no surprise there.
 I made it completely jury-rigged.

-Yujin had applied the curse formula to barely mimic the mere concept of an Eldritch Dragon.
+Yujin had used the curse formula to barely mimic the bare concept of an Eldritch Dragon, and nothing more.

 — Incomplete, you say.